Surviving the Christmas Holidays

 • “Give a gift that shows love.
 What does your spouse really want and need?
 Try to give a gift that meets their love language.
 It may not be a present under the tree that means the most.
 Maybe it’s a morning to sleep in, a weekend golf trip, all the laundry being done and put away, a handwritten letter that says how much you care, a back or foot rub.
 Whatever you do, try to send the message, ‘Not only do I love you, but I ‘get’ you’.”
 (Teri Claassen from the article, “Make a Holiday Connection”)

-And lastly, and most importantly here’s a tip in surviving and thriving Christmas:
+And most importantly here’s a tip in surviving and thriving Christmas:

 • “I’ve declared this Christmas the ‘Christmas of my First Love’ where I’ll help my spouse and our family shift our focus from the mall to the manger.
 The manger is quiet and less crowded.
 It’s a place where children are always welcome.
 Spending time here will help our family to keep our eyes and hearts fully focused on Jesus.”
 (Jim Burns & Leslie Snyder from the article, “From the Mall to the Manger”)